tigera/docs/calico-enterprise/visibility/elastic/archive-storage.mdx

          - IDSEvents
    ```

    > **Note**: The log type `IDSEvents` is only supported for a cluster that has [LogStorage]({{site.baseurl}}/reference/installation/api#operator.tigera.io/v1.LogStorage) configured.
-Is is because intrusion detection event data is pulled from the corresponding LogStorage datastore directly.
+It is because intrusion detection event data is pulled from the corresponding LogStorage datastore directly.
    {: .alert .alert-info}

    The `logTypes` field is a required, which means you must specify at least one type of log to export to syslog.